VeryGoodOpenSource/very_good_cli/bricks/test_optimizer/CONTRIBUTING.md

-## 🦄 Welcome
+## 🦄 Contributing to Very Good CLI

-Hello!
-If you’re interested in contributing to Very Good CLI's test optimizer you’re reading the right document.
-First of all, thank you for showing interest in contributing!
-Before you do so it is important to carefully read this [other file](../../CONTRIBUTING.md) and [this file](CONTRIBUTING.md) before contributing.
+First of all, thank you for taking the time to contribute! 🎉👍 Before you do, please carefully read this guide.

 ## Developing for Very Good CLI's test optimizer

-To develop for Very Good CLI's test optimizer, you will need to become familiar with our processes and conventions detailed [here](../../CONTRIBUTING.md).
+To develop for Very Good CLI's test optimizer, you will also need to become familiar with our processes and conventions detailed [here](../../CONTRIBUTING.md).

-> **Note**: The test optimizer brick is not published at [Brick Hub](brickhub.dev).
+💡 **Note**: The test optimizer brick is not published at [Brick Hub](brickhub.dev).
 It is not intended to be used by the general public.
 Instead, it has been designed to work closely with Very Good CLI's `test` command.

 ## Setting up your local development environment

 1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment.
-Compatible Dart SDK versions with test optimizer can be found [here](https://github.com/VeryGoodOpenSource/very_good_cli/blob/cdff842672a257a7ecb7bddee1fcee7e8f92df6a/bricks/test_optimizer/hooks/pubspec.yaml#L5).
+Compatible Dart SDK versions with test optimizer can be found [here](https://github.com/VeryGoodOpenSource/very_good_cli/blob/main/bricks/test_optimizer/hooks/pubspec.yaml).
 If you have Flutter installed you likely have a valid Dart SDK version already installed.

 2. Install [Mason](https://github.com/felangel/mason/tree/master/packages/mason_cli#installation) in your local environment: